ecmwf/odc/docs/content/reference/f90-reference.rst

 .. f:function:: reader_open_path(path)

-   Opens the specified file path
+   Initialise the reader to read the ODB-2 data stream in the specified path.

    :p character(:) path [in]: File path to open
    :r integer err: Return code :ref:`🔗 <f-return-codes>`